 Favorite travel (or life) quote:

-My grandmother would always encouraged me to make the most of every opportunity I was presented with, because you never know if you’ll have the chance again or how long the experience will last.
+My grandmother would always encourage me to make the most of every opportunity I was presented with because you never know if you’ll have the chance again or how long the experience will last.
 I apply her advice not only to travel (I rarely turn down a trip) but to my entire life.
 My knee-jerk reaction to anything new is always “Yes!”
 And I’d rather regret doing something than NOT doing something.

 What is something that your readers do not know about you?